jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for workbook themes.
 - Added support for grouped and non-contiguous chart ranges.
-- Added support for `Jiff` date/time civil types.

 See the full [Release Notes and Changelog].